harrymkt/hguinav/README.md

 # UI Navigation
-UI Navigation, or known as hguinav, is a modern multilingual [Hugo](https://gohugo.io) theme designed for accessibility rather than visual and made as easy as possible.
-Since I am a blind developer, I would like to develop with accessibility as possible so visually impaired users can use them.
+UI Navigation, or known as hguinav, is a modern multilingual [Hugo](https://gohugo.io) theme designed for accessibility over visual and made as easy as possible.
+As I am a blind developer, I would like to develop tools with accessibility so visually impaired users can use them.

 This theme is also available for Zola at [Zluinav](https://github.com/harrymkt/zluinav).

-This theme uses blocks as possible because as far as I know Hugo does not allow extend and super functions like other static site generators.
+This theme uses blocks as possible,  as Hugo does not allow extend and super functions like other static site generators.

 [Theme demo Site](https://harrymkt.github.io/hguinav)